TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 The following quick start guide explains how to use the Tyk Stack Helm chart to configure a Dashboard that includes:
 - Redis for key storage
 - MongoDB for app config
-- Tyk Pump to send analytics to MongoDB and Prometheus
+- Tyk Pump to send analytics to MongoDB.
+It also opens a metrics endpoint where Prometheus (if available) can scrape from.

 At the end of this quickstart Tyk Dashboard should be accessible through service `dashboard-svc-tyk-tyk-dashboard` at port `3000`.
 You can login to Dashboard using the admin email and password to start managing APIs.
 Tyk Gateway will be accessible through service `gateway-svc-tyk-tyk-gateway.tyk.svc` at port `8080`.